What NJ Patients Should Know About Deviated Septum

-Many New Jersey people blame their sinus problems and snoring on a deviated septum.
+Many people in Manhattan, Englewood and other regions blame their sinus problems and snoring on a deviated septum.
 But how can you be really sure that it is really the cause?
-Will having a surgery and correcting a deviated septum make you feel any better and get a better night’s sleep?
+Will having a surgery and correcting a deviated septum make you feel any better and get a better night's sleep?

 Dr. Monica Tadros, M.D., NJ Double Board-certified plastic surgeon, and Asst.
 Professor of Otolaryngology-Head & Neck Surgery at the Columbia University highlights some of the signs of a deviated septum.
 Dr. Tadros has successfully treated many patients with a deviated septum at her office location near 300 Grand Ave, Englewood, NJ 07631.

 Signs that may suggest you have a deviated septum:

 Here are some of the signs of a deviated septum that many NJ patients report when visiting a clinic for cosmetic surgery in Englewood.

 - Trouble breathing through your nose, usually more so on one side.
 You may often feel like you have a cold, with a stuffy nose.